bheisler/criterion.rs/README.md

 harness = false
 ```

-Next, define a benchmark by creating a file at `$PROJECT/benches/my_benchmark.rs` with the following contents.
+Next, define a benchmark by creating a file at `$PROJECT/benches/my_benchmark.rs` with the following contents:

 ```rust
 use criterion::{black_box, criterion_group, criterion_main, Criterion};